tejasbg19/2ipXOR/README.md

 # 2ipXOR
-Construction of 2-input XOR gate using CMOS Skywater 130nm technology
+This repo deals with the construction of a 2-input XOR gate using CMOS Skywater 130nm technology in 'xschem' & obtaining its paramenters through pre-layout simulation using 'ngspice'.